 - As for abortions because the unborn child is likely to have a deformity (which is often minor) or a serious medical condition is a logical question; however, the vast majority of handicapped children and adults are happy or prefer life and their suicide rates or no more than that of other groups, such as teens in Alaska.
 Moreover, would or are we to have genocide on the severely handicapped or mentally retarded?

 - All teens should have to be informed of the truth about the growth stages of the unborn and about what abortion is and does and with parental and their consent teenagers should be given the option to SEE the TRUTH in graphic images of aborted babies.
+They should be informed about Post-Abortion Syndrome (PAS), which is a form of Post-Traumatic Stress Disorder (PTSD).

 - All teens should be taught about abortion procedures and instruments, whether suction devices or stainless steel tools.
 They should be told that a recent study found that almost a third of preterm births are likely to be the result of a previous abortion; or that induced abortion can cause them to develop a medical condition such as Placenta Previa or sleeping disorders (especially for abortions after the 13th week) or breast cancer.
 Americans United For Life provide information showing of 70 studies, 33 showed a positive association between having an induced abortion and developing breast cancer.
 They should be told of the effects of RU-486, including internal hemorrhaging, infection and death.
 They should be told about the depression and mental issues, including an increased risk of suicide, that follow many that have abortions.
 They should be taught not only about reproduction and sexual condition, but about social morals and control by saying ‘no,’ as to drugs, alcohol and tobacco, and not simply saying, ‘here’s a condom.’
 Moreover, teens should be presented with various religious positions concerning fornication, the percentage of teens that marry the ‘first love,’ etc. Parents, teachers, ministers, medical personnel and counselors should all have input and bear the weight of the ‘wanted sex, but unwanted pregnancy’ crisis.

-Update October 11, 2016: A new U.K. study shows that the heartbeat in the Fetus begins days early that first thought about 16 days after conception for humans.
+October 11, 2016: A new U.K. study shows that the heartbeat in the Fetus begins days early that first thought about 16 days after conception for humans.

 WARNING GRAPHIC IMAGES BELOW: